longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 5. Code05_M001-related-transcriptomics_DIRAC-GOBP.ipynb
 This Jupyter Notebook performed the DIRAC analysis of the LC M001-related liver transcriptomics dataset (Tyshkovskiy, A. et al. Cell Metab.
 2019).
 This notebook was run on the Python kernel.
 Output:
-* Cleaned module metadata, which is incorporated into Supplementary Data 5 in R sub-notebook
+* Cleaned module metadata, which was incorporated into Supplementary Data 5 in R sub-notebook
-* DIRAC measures, which are used in statistical analysis (R sub-notebook)
+* DIRAC measures, which were used in statistical analysis (R sub-notebook)
 * Figure 5a, h
 * Supplementary Figure 3a–d, g, j